ubisecure/OAuth-2.0-client-examples/README.md

 The directory structure is as follows:

 * PowerShell
-  PowerShell script for Windows
+  * PowerShell script for Windows
 * WindowsPhone
-  Example application for WindowsPhone
+  * Example application for WindowsPhone
 * iOS
-  Example application for iOS
+  * Example application for iOS
 * LICENSE
-  License terms
+  * License terms

-* README
+* README.md
-  This file
+  * This file